 ''' CI_NAME Name of the CI service being used.
 CI_BUILD_NUMBER The number assigned to the build by your CI service.
-CI_BUILD_URL URL to a webpage showing the build information/logs.
+URL to a webpage showing the build information/logs.
 CI_BRANCH For pull requests this is the name of the branch being targeted, otherwise it corresponds to the name of the current branch or tag.
 CI_JOB_ID (optional) For parallel builds, the number assigned to each job comprising the build.
 When missing, Coveralls will assign an incrementing integer (1, 2, 3 ...).
 This value should not change between multiple runs of the build.
 CI_PULL_REQUEST (optional) If given, corresponds to the number of the pull request, as specified in the supported repository hosting service (GitHub, GitLab, etc).
-This variable expects a value defined as an integer, e.g.: CI_PULL_REQUEST=42 (recommended) However, for flexibility, any single line string ending with the same integer value can also be used (such as the pull request URL or relative path), e.g.: '''
+This variable expects a value defined as an integer, e.g.: CI_PULL_REQUEST=42 (recommended) However, for flexibility, any single line string ending with the same '''